When a tree falls on a house, the first thing most homeowners wonder is whether their insurance will cover the damage.

 If a tree falls on a home or insured structure, there is also coverage for the cost to remove the tree.
 This amount is usually between $500 and $1,000.
 Reimbursement numbers may vary from one insurance company to another.
 The amount also varies depending on the type of policy chosen.
 However, if a tree does not affect a home or structure, there is usually no reimbursement for damage or removal.
 Some insurance companies may extend special coverage for trees blocking driveways or handicapped ramps.

 In addition to the previous coverage inclusions, standard homeowners insurance policies allow protection for tree damage due to theft, explosion, fire, lightning, vandalism, malicious mischief and vehicles owned by others.
 However, coverage is usually limited to a small percentage of the amount of insurance on the home or other property structures.
 As a rule, most insurers place a limit of $500 for any shrub, plant or tree.
 Shrubbery and trees grown for business purposes require special business insurance policies.
-If you have more questions about this type of coverage, please give us a call or stop by!
+If you have more questions about this type of coverage, please give us a call!